 Karela is a vegetable that is native to South and Southeast Asia.
 Even though it’s a bit of a novelty in the US, many cultures have grown up eating it and relish the bitter taste.
 In Cambodia, I have had bitter melon soup, and at Japanese restaurants, fried and served by itself.
 I’m not sure about other regions but in South Asia, you always take steps to mitigate the bitter taste of the vegetable.
 This can be done by soaking it in salt or tamarind water, or slicing and salting it for a couple of hours before cooking it.
 That’s what I have done in the recipe here.
 It is definitely time intensive but for many, karelay are well worth the effort.
 Enjoy.

-- 4 bitter melons sliced length wise, deseeded and sliced in half rings (roughly 1 ½ lbs)
+- 4 bitter melons skin scraped with a knife, sliced length wise, deseeded and sliced in half rings (roughly 1 ½ lb)

 - ½ cup oil

-- 2 large yellow onions thinly sliced in half rings (roughly 1 ½ lbs)
+- 2 large yellow onions thinly sliced in half rings (roughly 1 ½ lb)

-- 4 tbsp cilantro finely diced for garnish (optional)
+- 4 tablespoon cilantro finely diced for garnish (optional)